 “You’re not my enemy, Tim.
 It just seems odd that you show up now.
 I definitely need someone to corral Miller.
 He’s just a writer but acts like he’s the director.”

 That’s a mixed review.
-Marty said I’d never work in movies again.
+Marty said I will never work in movies again.

 “All we did is find the Bernstein song and get Liza to fly to Hollywood and debut it there.
 The movie will make a profit.”